RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Indexes/History/Biographies/Gods/Lists of Gods.md

 title: Lists of Gods
 enableToc: true
 tags:
-- meta/index
+- index
 - god
 ---

-This page serves as an index of lists related to [[Encyclopedia Mysenvaria/Biology/Sophonts/Gods|Gods]].
+This page serves as an index of lists related to [[Encyclopedia Mysenvaria/Science/Principles/Gods|Gods]].

 # By Classification
 - [[Encyclopedia Mysenvaria/Indexes/History/Biographies/Gods/List of Higher-Gods|List of Higher-Gods]]